34 highly influential African American scientists you may not know

 Place of birth: Portland, Oregon

-Washington was born in 1936 to his father, a waiter, and his mother, a practical nurse.
-Initially advised to study business, at a young age he chose to become a scientist instead.
+Washington was born in 1936 to his father, a waiter, and his mother, a practical nurse who initially advised him to study business at a young age; he chose to become a scientist instead.
 This decision would lead him to become one of the nation's most influential atmospheric scientists.

 Warren worked as a research assistant post-academia and later served as an adjunct professor at the University of Michigan.
 He would later work for the National Center for Atmospheric Research from 1972 onwards.
 By 1987, he had worked his way up to the position of Director of the Climate and Global Dynamics Division.

 Warren served as the President’s National Advisory Committee on Oceans and Atmosphere between 1978 and 1984 and was elected the President of the American Meteorological Society in 1994.

 18. Annie Easley was an actual rocket scientist

 Date of death: June 25, 2011